 - Once enrolled at Illinois Institute of Technology, a student is not permitted to enroll at another institution without obtaining permission.
-A student must submit an academic petition to the Office of Undergraduate Academic Affairs for approval prior to registration at another institution. - A course failed at Illinois Institute of Technology can only be repeated at Illinois Institute of Technology.
-No transfer credit will be awarded for any course equivalent to a course failed at Illinois Institute of Technology. - The final 45 semester hours of work must be completed in residence at Illinois Institute of Technology.
-Any proficiency examinations or enrollment at another institution must be completed before this period. - A student must complete a minimum of 45 semester hours at Illinois Institute of Technology in order to be eligible for a bachelor's degree from Illinois Institute of Technology.
+A student must submit an academic petition to the Office of Academic Affairs for approval prior to registration at another institution. - A course failed at Illinois Institute of Technology can only be repeated at Illinois Institute of Technology.
+No transfer credit will be awarded for any course equivalent to a course failed at Illinois Institute of Technology. - There is no maximum number of hours of transfer credit from a four-year college; however, the final 45 semester hours of any degree program must be completed at Illinois Institute of Technology.
+Any proficiency examinations or enrollment at another institution must be completed before this period. - Any Co-terminal or Accelerated Master's Program with both bachelor's and master's components in the same department is to be considered a unified degree program for this purpose, and thus all graduate coursework in such a program may count towards these 45 semester hours.